DominiqueO/Opus/docs/index.md

 ## Transactions
 Transaction are handled according to the procedures in the [ERC-1155 whitepaper](https://eips.ethereum.org/EIPS/eip-1155) to guarantee compatibility.

+## Token Types and Identifiers
+Token types are referred to by a unique identifier (ID) as specified in the ERC-1155 standard.
+In contrast to standards such as ERC-20, the identifier of integer type is the only way to refer to a token; symbols and other strings may not be used.
+Provided it is of integer type, the choice of identifier can be arbitrary.
+In the **Opus** contract, a variable of integer type called *nonce* (inherited from the *ERC1155Mintable* contract) keeps track of the token IDs and ensures that the ID of each token type is unique. *nonce* is initalized to 0 in the deployment of the contract and subsequently incremented each time the *create* function is called.

 ## Constructor and Deployment